MTechWare/wintool/README.md

     - **Isolated Data Storage**: Each plugin has its own private storage, preventing data tampering.
     - **User-Mediated File Access**: Plugins must ask for user permission to read or write files.
 - **🎨 Customizable UI**: Tailor the look and feel of the application with themes, including light, dark, and custom color schemes.
 Adjust window opacity for a modern look.
-- ** portability Portable Mode**: No installation required.
+- **🚀 Portable Mode**: No installation required.
 Run WinTool from a USB drive or any directory.
 - **⌨️ Keyboard-Driven Navigation**: Use a command palette (`Ctrl+F`) and keyboard shortcuts for quick access to every tool and feature.

 ---